 The North American Aerospace Defense Command, also known as NORAD, will be tracking Santa as he makes his annual Christmas Eve trek across the globe.

-This is the 63rd year that NORAD, a join agency staffed by Americans and Canadians, has been keeping tabs on the jolly fellow who travels on a sleigh pulled by a group of reindeer.
+This is the 64th year that NORAD, a joint agency staffed by Americans and Canadians, has been keeping tabs on the jolly fellow who travels on a sleigh pulled by a group of reindeer.

 Those looking to see where Santa is can log on to the NORAD Santa Tracker website and see his current location.
 A hot line staffed by volunteers is also open for those who wish to call in and find out where Santa is.
 The number is 1-877-Hi-NORAD (1-877-446-6723).

 The NORAD Santa Tracker website features holiday games, music, and video of Santa for kids to enjoy when they’re on the website.

 The program has more than 1,500 volunteers that answer roughly 150,000 phone calls, 2,800 emails and 3,000 OnStar requests from children around the world